-Dallastown grad slain in her North Carolina home, man arrested
+Dallastown grad slain in North Carolina, arrest made

 A Dallastown Area High School graduate who later played and coached field hockey at Shippensburg University was the victim of a homicide, according to police in Charlotte, North Carolina, who have announced an arrest in the case.